 4 Thai Kaffir lime leaves (fresh or dried)

 In a small pot, melt 4 sticks of butter on medium-low heat.
+Add 6 tablespoons of minced garlic.
 Be vigilant to not burn the butter.

 While the butter melts, add all the seasoning below: